29next/developer-docs/docs/api/campaigns.md

 ```

-## Campaign Overview
+## Campaigns Overview

-A "campaign" is a defined set of pricing and payment options rules that provide a backend for the HTML/JS webpages of a campaign (or funnel) frontend.
-You can easily setup multiple campaigns for different product sets, markets, and A/B testing.
+A "campaign" is a defined set of packages and payment rules as a backend for the HTML/JS webpages of a campaign (or funnel) frontend.
+You can easily setup multiple campaigns for different product offers, markets, and A/B testing.

 ### Packages
 Each campaign can have multiple "Packages" configured to set quantity based pricing rules for your products.
 Typically this results in packages such as: